Learn the Average Cost of Boat Insurance

 If having fun on the water appeals to you, then you might find yourself in the market to buy a boat.
-You could purchase a boat for fishing, speed boating or sailing, or a pontoon to float around casually.
+You could purchase a boat for fishing, speed boating, sailing, or a pontoon to float around in casually.
 Just as you insure your car and your home, it's a good idea to get adequate insurance coverage for your boat.

-As you research your options for boat insurance, you might have some questions about the cost, what kind of coverage you should purchase, and what insurance company carries the best policies for your dollar.
-An independent agent in the Trusted Choice® network can help answer your insurance questions and get you on the right track for saving on your boat policy.
-Contact an independent agent today to get started.
+As you research your options for boat insurance, you might have questions about the cost, what kind of coverage to get, and what insurance company carries the best policies for your dollar.
+An independent insurance agent can help answer your insurance questions and get you on the right track for savings on your boat policy.
+But first, here's a closer look at boat insurance costs.

-On average, boat insurance costs a few hundred dollars, though it can run over $1,000 per year, depending on the type of boat and your personal profile.
-The type of boat, its length, and the expected use of the boat will largely dictate your boat insurance rates.
+The average annual cost of boat insurance is a few hundred dollars, though it can run over $1,000 per year, depending on the type of boat and your personal profile.
+There are many factors that influence boat insurance costs, including the type of boat you insure, its length, and its expected use.
 Whether you have a speed boat, a small fishing boat or a yacht will make a big difference in what you pay.

 What Factors Affect Your Boat Insurance Cost?

 A number of factors, some in your control and some not, can have an impact on the cost of your boat insurance.
 If you sail on a lake that has a high rate of claims, the cost of your coverage will be higher than for a lake where there are far fewer claims.

 Additional factors that affect your boat insurance rates include:

 - Type of boat